 Lynwood Road, Accrington, Lancashire BB5 6LR

-Huncoat is introducing a Pupil Parliament in September 2016, it is a popular way for the children to voice their opinions and is considered a really positive development for the school.
-Our new Pupil Parliament will be similar to our old School Council.
+Huncoat introduced a new Pupil Parliament in September 2016 to replace the School Council.
+Our Pupil Parliament is a popular way for the children to voice their opinions and is considered a really positive development for the school.

 The Prime Minister, Deputy Prime Minister and Chancellor are Year 6 pupils who have stood for election.
 The positions are voted for by the whole school.

 Two members of each class are elected by their classmates onto each department.
-Each department is led by it’s Year 6 members with the support of a member of staff.
+Each department is led by it’s Year 6 members with the support of Mrs McCloskey and Miss Pool.

 The Pupil Parliament works hard to be a voice for the children, to ensure their opinions are listened to and to explain where necessary why certain decisions are made.